Kynlos/KynlosGroqAssistant/README.md

 - `#list <directory>`: List files in the specified directory.
 - `#download <file_name> from <url>`: Download a file from a website.
 - `#find <string> in <file_or_directory>`: Find occurrences of a string within a file or directory.
-- `@website <url>`: Include a website contents in the conversation context (allows multiple websites to be included).
+- `@website <url>`: Include a websites contents in the conversation context (allows multiple websites to be included).
+- `:@save`: add anywhere into your prompt to save any code snippets (from code-blocks) that are in the AIs reply.
+(Note: This saves the file in the same folder as the script)
 - `#extract <file_or_image>`: Extract text from a file or image (not implemented yet).

 ## Code Structure